 Chromatic Whale was a twitter bot that uses a grammar to generate spurious rail disruption updates relating to Northern Rail services.
 At times if can be hard to distinguish the fictional from the real though.
 The details are discussed in a blog entry.

-Sadly, following the withdrawal of free dynos on heroku and the Twitter API, the Whale is currently on hiatus.
+Sadly, following the withdrawal of free dynos on heroku and the Twitter API, then the descent of Xitter into a cess-pool of hate and misinformation, the Whale is no longer operational.

 I have a collection of photos up at flickr.